oess/openmm_orion/docs/source/mddatarecord.rst

     md_record = MDDataRecord(record)

     # At this point getters and setters can be used to
-    # extract info from the md record
+    # extract/set info from/to the md record

-    # MD Stage name available
+    # MD Stage names available
     stage_names = md_record.get_stages_names

     # Get a MD Record Stage